 - Areas for kayaks, canoes and bank fishers - PDF

 - Waterways used for waterfowl hunting - PDF

 Signage has been provided to all inland Texas Paddling Trails for display at informational kiosks.

 Need signs?
 Email our Marketing Department.

-Aquatic invasive species outreach and prevention campaign in Texas is supported in part by these partners: North Texas Municipal Water District, Tarrant Regional Water District, City of Dallas Water Utilities Department, Trinity River Authority, San Jacinto River Authority, Sabine River Authority, City of Houston, Brazos River Authority, Guadalupe-Blanco River Authority, Lower Colorado River Authority, Coastal Water Authority , Upper Trinity Regional Water District, San Antonio River Authority, Lady Bird Johnson Wildflower Center
+The aquatic invasive species outreach and prevention campaign in Texas is supported, in part, by these partners: North Texas Municipal Water District, Tarrant Regional Water District, City of Dallas Water Utilities Department, Trinity River Authority, San Jacinto River Authority, Sabine River Authority, City of Houston, Brazos River Authority, Guadalupe-Blanco River Authority, Lower Colorado River Authority, Coastal Water Authority, Upper Trinity Regional Water District, San Antonio River Authority

 - Stop the Spread of Zebra Mussels